The street of the hotel

 The Butte Montmartre

-Continue your visit of the district by the butte du Sacré-Coeur, where you can admire the beautiful view of Paris.
+Continue your visit of the district by the hill of the Sacred-Heart basilica, where you can admire the beautiful view of Paris.
 You can even see the Eiffel Tower.
-Stroll on the Place du Tertre with its many artists.
+From there, take a stroll on the Place du Tertre with its many artists.
 The Montmartre hill is accessible on foot or by the funicular on its left side.

-Once back down from the Butte Montmartre, you can pass by the Place Gustave Toudouze, then go down the rue Henri Monnier.
-The first on the left is Laferrière Street.
-In 1842, the poet Stéphane Mallarmé was born at number 12… at number 10 the composer Pascal Dusapin lives and works.
+Once back down from the Butte Montmartre, you can pass by the Place Gustave Toudouze, and then go down the rue Henri Monnier.
+The first street on the left is Laferrière Street.
+At number 12, the poet Stéphane Mallarmé was born In 1842… Just next doors, number 10, is the home and working house of the composer Pascal Dusapin.

-On the 8th, you are back in our charming hotel in Paris!
+At number 8th, you are back at our charming Parisian hotel!